humungus-gungi/bootyquest/README.md

 But don't despair!
 The crowd has begun to turn to Crewty's team - one of the lead racers runs out and tackles a trooper, trying to wrestle the gun out of their hands with the rest of the crowd building to action.

 Player turns - Gungi storms up to fight two troopers, he hits the Sergeant, doing 8 damage and compromising the Sergeant with a *critical hit*.
-Kazgan, not to be one-upped by the Wookie, jumps on to the dias and aims at the Sergeant for a *dirty kill steal*.
+Kasgan, not to be one-upped by the Wookie, jumps on to the dias and aims at the Sergeant for a *dirty kill steal*.
 He crits!
 The Sergeant is DEAD!

 Now, to Ifa's turn.
 She aims her lightbow at two remaining troopers on the W side, and BLAM!
 A massive explosion rockets, killing them.
 And, _triumphantly_ triggers the fire suppression system.
 The fire suppression doors slam shut, locking Jarlo out.
 Oops.